Universal-Basic-Compute/serenissima/backend/docs/ais.md

 The AI system is designed to be extensible, allowing for additional behaviors to be added over time:

-1. **Business Operation**: AI users could operate businesses and hire citizens
+1. **Business Operation**: AI citizens could operate businesses and hire citizens
-2. **Market Trading**: AI users could buy and sell resources on the open market
+2. **Market Trading**: AI citizens could buy and sell resources on the open market
-3. **Banking Activities**: AI users could offer loans or banking services
+3. **Banking Activities**: AI citizens could offer loans or banking services

 Each new behavior would be implemented as a separate script following the same pattern as the existing AI systems.